madhukard/misc/Questions/README.md

     * Immediately-Invoked Function Expression (IIFE)

+    * IIFE's are a way of namespacing variables.
+By default all javascript variables are global and are added to window, if you define them inside a function it stops polution of the global namespace.

     * Function Expression - var test = function() {};

     * Function Declaration - function test() {};

     * A function expression can be called (invoked) immediately by using a set of parentheses, but a function declaration cannot be.

     * By wrapping the anonymous function inside of parentheses, the JavaScript parser knows to treat the anonymous function as a function expression instead of a function declaration.

       ```html